Health sharing accreditation keeps popping up in real conversations lately, and it’s not hard to see why.

 Does accreditation guarantee bills will be shared?

-No. It doesn’t work that way.
-Accreditation checks whether the ministry has structure and transparency.
+Accreditation checks whether the organization has structure and transparency.
 It doesn’t promise that every medical need will be paid.

-How should someone use accreditation when comparing ministries?
+How should someone use accreditation when comparing options?